 Purchasing Purple Tea

 We import Purple Tea on a regular basis, ensuring a fresh product.
 It is important that you look at purchasing only quality purple tea.
 Some vendors hide inferior quality tea in tea bags, complete with sticks, twigs or artificial flavors.
 We recommend only purchasing loose tea so you can see the quality.
-Plus, loose tea is often far less expensive than bagged counterparts.

 How to Brew Purple Tea